Studying Ag Ed Teaching at UNL - What You Will Learn?

 Applied teaching with numerous field experiences beginning the first semester and continuing until graduation, and a breadth of technical agricultural coursework is included to provide exposure to the diversity of the industry.
 We have relevant internship and student teaching opportunities throughout the state, nation, and world, with specialized courses that provide students with opportunities to enhance human relations and leadership skills.

-Students in this major can interact with students in specialized organizations in this and related fields as well as a wide variety of other groups and co-curricular activities.
+Students can interact with students in specialized organizations in this and related fields as well as a wide variety of other groups and co-curricular activities.

 The department is also the only source for endorsement preparation to teach secondary agricultural education in Nebraska.

 The classroom includes the real world.
 Students utilize on and off campus facilities as their learning laboratories.
 The department is connected to the field's practitioners.
-All forms of technology are utilized throughout the program.
+All forms of technology are utilized throughout the program's option.

 |College:||College of Agricultural Sciences & Natural Resources|